About

 Looking for a Challenge?

 Then navigate this … Halifax Regional Search & Rescue’s “Eco-Endurance Challenge”.
 There are four exciting Navigational Competitions available, offering eight and twenty-four hour options.
+Competitors in the Recreational category also have a family-friendly 4hr option.
 All challenges have the same full course open to them and use the same competition map.

-The Eco-Endurance Challenge 2012 will be an exciting and challenging eco-adventure hosted just outside Halifax, Nova Scotia.
-The E2C will be physically and mentally demanding with an event area of more than 200 km2 of thick forests, extremely wet bogs, fast flowing streams and miles of backwoods trails and cart tracks.
+The Eco-Endurance Challenge 2019 is an exciting and challenging adventure hosted outside Halifax, Nova Scotia.
+The E2C will be physically and mentally demanding, with an event area of more than 100 km2 of thick forests, wet bogs, fast flowing streams and miles of backwoods trails and cart tracks.
 It will challenge your navigational abilities as well as endurance in the backcountry of Eastern Canada.
 This fundraising event promises to be equally fun and challenging for the seasoned adventure racer or the first time participant.

 All profits from the Eco-Endurance Challenge are used to support the life-saving activities of Halifax Regional Search and Rescue and provide assistance to the Orienteering Association of Nova Scotia.
 Revenues are used to support: